grasshide/LMS-Mixtape/README.md

 LMS Mixtape can most easily be installed/deployed as a Docker container.
 You can find an example Docker Compose file with explanations [here](docs/docker-compose.example).

 ## Limitations
 - LMS Mixtape is not meant to be a tool to search for specific songs/albums
 - There is no security/authentication.
-I recommend not to use it locally or to use an authentication middleware (like authelia)
+I recommend using it locally or to with an authentication middleware (like authelia)
+- Covers are only shown if a cover file exists in the folder

 ## Screenshot
 ![LMS Mixtape Screenshot](docs/screenshot.png)